Atanasius0205/DolphinID-RolePlay/Roleplay.md

 For example, jumping off a plane without a parachute, shooting everyone in the streets for no reason, or having a gun pointed at you and you start running or hitting the criminal.
 Knowing that the criminal could kill you with the gun.

 **Roleplay Definitions   **
 **DM:** DeathMatching - Killing someone without a valid Roleplay reason.
-This rule counts for almost all servers, No one wants to be DMed.
+This rule counts for almost all servers, No one wants to be killed for no reason.
 It gets annoying.

 **CK:** Character Kill - Suicide, any form of killing yourself that kills them permanently.